victorrumanski/xmaquina/README.md

 3 - on User Data section paste the contents of deploy/docker-cloud-init.yaml, you should get a ubuntu server with docker installed and a non-root user called victor.

 ## After linode server is running
-1 - login as victor user
+1 - login as victor user with the private key pair you pasted in cloud-init

 2 - git clone this repo .